Search

 How to freeze a cake

-Fondant and buttercream decorated cakes can be frozen to preserve its shelf life.
+Buttercream decorated cakes can be frozen to preserve its shelf life.
 To avoid the icing freezing and snapping off, transfer the cake to the fridge so it can slowly cool and set.
-Next, wrap the whole cake tightly in plastic wrap and store in an airlock container and place in the freezer.
+Next, wrap the whole cake tightly in cling film and store in an airtight container and place in the freezer.
 Typically, sponge cakes with this type of decor can last up to four months with the correct storing.

-This also means that these type of cakes are not good for freezing as the properties of the frosting will change the texture when it's under the cold conditions.
-If you have a cake with a whipped cream filling or frosting such as a classic sponge, you can freeze just the sponge and defrost and decorate with fresh ingredients when needed.
+These type of cakes are not good for freezing as the properties of the frosting will change the texture when it's under cold conditions.
+If you have a cake with a whipped cream filling or frosting such as a classic Victoria sponge, you can freeze just the sponge and defrost and decorate with fresh ingredients when needed.

-Storing ganache cakes will follow similar guidelines to buttercream and fondant styled cakes.
+Storing ganache cakes will follow similar guidelines to buttercream cakes.
 It can last in the fridge for up to a week and it can be frozen for several months.
-However, if your ganache is made with water instead of cream, you won’t be able to freeze your cake.
+However, if your ganache is made with water instead of cream or butter, you won’t be able to freeze your cake.
 This is because water expands when it’s frozen, which will cause pockets of air that can change the appearance, taste and make your cake go stale.

 Cake storage for wedding cake